dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### WIF1 and NPY

 One of the most relevant examples are the WIF1 and NPY genes, which have consistently been found to be hypermethylated in CRC tissue and have been proposed as blood biomarkers for ctDNA and MRD detection [@roperchAberrantMethylationNPY2013; @garrigouStudyHypermethylatedCirculating2016].
-Taieb et al. assessed the methylation status of these genes via digital PCR in a retrospective cohort of 1345 stage III CRC patients from the IDEA-FRANCE clinical trial (NCT00958737).
-A total of 140 patients tested positive for ctDNA (13.8%), and their 3-year DFS proved to be significantly lower than the ctDNA-negative group (66.39% vs. 76.71%; HR = 1.46; 95% CI: 1.08-1.97, p = 0.015) [@taiebPrognosticValueRelation2021].
+Taieb et al. assessed the methylation status of these genes via digital PCR in a retrospective cohort of 1345 stage III CRC patients from the IDEA-FRANCE clinical tri al (NCT00958737).
+A total of 140 patients tested positive for ctDNA (13.8%), and their 3-year DFS proved to be significantly lower than the ctDNA-negative group (66.39% vs. 76.71%; HR = 1.46, 95% CI: 1.08-1.97, p = 0.015).
+Interestingly, they compared this approach to a NGS-based agnostic detection of tumor variants in a subset of 95 patients, showing high concordance

+[@taiebPrognosticValueRelation2021].
 A digital PCR platform was also able to achieve 95.5% sensitivity and 100% specificity in a cohort of 22 liquid biopsies [@oversDetectionSpecificHypermethylated2021].

 ### BCAT1 and IKZF1